swseighman/Cassandra-Quarkus-Demo/README.md

 ![](images/Reactive-UI-2.png)

+### Application Health Check
-You can also access the `/health` endpoint of your application to retrieve information about the connection validation status:
+You can access the `/health` endpoint of your application to retrieve information about the connection validation status:

 ```
 $ http http://localhost:8080/q/health --body